 In times of global crisis and uncertainty, it is perfectly normal to feel anxious, nervous, or stressed.
 Prolonged feelings of excessive fear and anxiety, however, can be harmful if they impact our normal daily life.
 When these symptoms are persistent, they may be indicative of an anxiety disorder.
 These disorders are common in normal times, with 26.3% of Australians aged 16-85 having experienced an anxiety disorder, including social phobia, panic disorder and generalised anxiety disorder.
-During extraordinary times, such as the current global pandemic, these numbers increase with an estimated 33% of the community impacted.
-Those most at risk include healthcare workers, the unemployed workforce, those who are quarantined and people with pre-existing mental health conditions.
+During extraordinary times, such as the global COVID-19 pandemic, these numbers have increased with an estimated 33% of the community impacted.
+Those most at risk include healthcare workers, the unemployed, those who are quarantined, and people with pre-existing mental health conditions.

 The first strategy to manage anxiety often involves partnering with a practitioner trained in support therapies, such as eTherapy or cognitive behavioural therapy (CBT).
 Cognitive approaches can be as effective as medication, and have fewer adverse effects, especially for those with mild-to-moderate disorders.
 Strategies such as physical exercise, a balanced diet, reduction of alcohol, caffeine and sugar intake, mindfulness, adequate sleep, and self-care have all been shown to reduce anxiety, which in turn allows optimal immune system function.